-Today you are going to learn – whether you have Maker or Explore – how to Print and Cut images with your Cricut.
+Today you are going to learn how to Print Then Cut images with your Cricut Maker or Explore.

 If you are a beginner and are still figuring out Cricut’s software, I recommend that you read my fantastic and Ultimate Cricut Design Space tutorial.

 Are you ready?

 It would be best to keep in mind a couple of things before you start using this feature.

 The first thing to consider is the overall size of your design.

 The maximum size of the elements you will be printing can’t be larger than 9.25. x 6.75 inches, and the paper size you need to print on has to be 8.5 x 11 inches; (these settings can’t be changed).